ruuvi/ruuvitag_fw/HOW_TO_CONTRIBUTE.md

 we'll do our best to maintain the compatibility in future work of Ruuvi's software, so you do not have to worry some library change obsoleting your application.

 ## Contributing other services, examples, integrations
-Aside from code that runs in RuuviTag, there's a lot of applications which use something that RuuviTag produces, for example weather logging services, tracking services etc. Contact us through email at [info@ruuvi.com](mailto:info@ruuvi.com) or through slack and we'll se how we can support your work.
+Aside from code that runs in RuuviTag, there's a lot of applications which use something that RuuviTag produces, for example weather logging services, tracking services etc. Contact us through email at [info@ruuvi.com](mailto:info@ruuvi.com) or through slack and we'll see how we can support your work.